 Note: For caravans that are missing entirely, this script may retrieve the merchants but not the items.
-Using fix/stuck-merchants followed by force to create a new caravan may work better.
+Using fix/stuck-merchants to dismiss the caravan followed by force Caravan to create a new one may work better.

-5.6.316 fix/stable-temp
+5.6.321 fix/stable-temp